-This academic year our Year 10 pupils head of to the world of work in May 2018.
+Each academic year our Year 10 pupils head of to the world of work in May.
 All Year 10 pupils are expected to complete a week of work experience with an employer.
 Pupils are given advice and support in school to prepare a CV and are encouraged to contact employers to find a suitable placement.
 This helps them to learn about how to describe their skills and talents in a CV, and how to approach businesses and organisations when looking for work.

-We run 'Destinations Week' each year in the summer term for all our Year 12 students.
-This is a whole week of inspiring talks and workshops which will help them to prepare for their future destinations in further education, apprenticeships or work.
-This year inspiring practical sessions were run by teams from Transport for London and Future First.
-We had guest speakers in to talk about careers in the NHS, the Royal Navy, PwC, and the Civil service, and there were workshops on communication skills and assessment days.
-Finally over 100 students were able to practice their interview skills with volunteers from a wide range of industries and organisations.
+Each year we run 'Destinations Week' each year in the summer term for all our Year 12 students.
+This is a week of inspiring talks and workshops which will help them to prepare for their future destinations in further education, apprenticeships or work.
+We also run workshops on a variety of life skills and offer all Year 12 students a practice interview with volunteers from a wide range of industries and organisation

 Could you help inspire the next generation?